vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 * [FalconX](https://falconx.io/) - an institutional crypto trading platform built for larger financial institutions.
 * [TPS Capital](https://www.tpscap.com/) - a trading company that develops and deploys its proprietary trading algorithms to take advantage of arbitrage opportunities.

-Honorable mention: Alameda Research was one of the first members to manage the Tron DAO Reserves.
+Alameda Research was one of the first members to manage the Tron DAO Reserves.
 After its collapse, however, its TDR membership was revoked.

 ![Nasdaq-tdr-alameda-member](https://user-images.githubusercontent.com/89845409/220381058-a045c942-1387-42bc-93b7-c88c0c044f7d.png)